Edward C. Droste: Early life and family

-Education and early career
+Education

 In 1968 Droste was elected Iowa Boys State Governor.

 He graduated from Iowa State University in 1973, with a B.S. degree in Industrial Administration and Political Science.
 He was president of his graduating class, and was named National Top Alumnus of the Year for his fraternity, Tau Kappa Epsilon.
 He later dedicated a study hall in his name at Iowa State's business school.

 However, Droste claims to have barely managed to earn a degree, with only a 2.3 average GPA.
 His grades deterred him from pursuing his hopes for a career in law.

+Career

 Immediately after graduating, in 1973, Droste moved to Florida to work for U.S. Home Corporation, quickly rising to Vice President of the management subsidiary of U.S. Home, the youngest person at that time to hold the position.
 Droste oversaw property management for the company's high-rise condominiums in Florida's West Coast.

 Droste left U.S. Home in 1976 to start Bieder Management, which handled distressed property management for lenders and developers.
 His work took him around the country, where he saw many different kinds of bars and restaurants, informing his later career.

-Founding of Hooters

 Droste and five partners opened the first Hooters restaurant in Clearwater, Florida, on October 4, 1983.
 In the early days, when the restaurant was suffering from limited traffic, Droste came up with several unorthodox advertising and public relations efforts.
 In one instance, Droste wore a chicken costume to draw customers, and also painted a Hooters sign on a partially-sunken boat.

 Droste is credited with shaping the Hooters persona by recruiting the first face of Hooters.
 Discovered in a Clearwater Beach bikini contest, Lynne Austin became the “Original Hooters Girl” and appeared on billboards as well as frequent radio show stops promoting the brand.

 He later submitted Austin's photo for promotional purposes to Playboy, and she was eventually selected as a Playboy Playmate in July 1986.
 Austin's appearance resulted in a huge spike in national awareness for the chain.

-Other ventures

 Beider Management was later renamed Provident Resorts, which now manages several resorts throughout central and southern Florida.
 Through a subsidiary, Provident Advertising, Droste helped develop the restaurant chains Pete & Shorty's Tavern, with two locations in Tampa Bay; and Adobe Gila's, which currently has four locations in Florida and the Midwest.
 Droste and other partners also developed Splitsville, a luxury bowling lane with seven locations nationwide, including one at the Disney Springs resort in Orlando.

 Droste retains a stake in Provident Resorts and serves as chairman of the board.